ibexa/documentation-developer/docs/updating/updating_to_3.3.md

 Resolve the conflicts in the following way:

-- Make sure all `ezsystems/*` packages are removed.
+- Make sure all automatically added `ezsystems/*` packages are removed.
+If you explicitly added any packages that are not part of the standard installation, retain them.
 - Review the rest of the packages.
 If your project requires a package, keep it.
 - If a package is only used as a dependency of an `ezsystems` package, remove it.
 You can check how the package is used with `composer why <packageName>`.
 - Keep the dependencies listed in the website skeleton.